|

 The steel pier is bolted to a concrete footing underneath the deck floor.

-Wayne informed me that the height of the pier was an important measurement to consider.
+Wayne informed me that the pier’s height was an important measurement to consider.
 I settled on a height of 32″ from the floor to the top of the pier mounting plate.

-This height is low enough so that my long refractor telescopes have plenty of clearance of the dome closure, but not so low that my view of objects low in the sky are obstructed.
+This height is low enough that my long refractor telescopes have plenty of clearance from the dome closure, but not so low that my view of objects low in the sky is obstructed.

 The SkyShed POD XL5